kensoh/Biohacking/README.md

 What|Why|How
 :--|:---|:--
-Saffron|protective effects on brain|stigmas with herbal tea Sauna|improve cognitive efficiency|Finnish sauna provider
-Trampolining|aid lymphatic system|jump on trampoline
-Avoid Seed Oils|reduce inflammation|eg oil used in food
+Saffron|protective effects on the brain|stigmas with herbal tea Black Cohosh|possible benefit for mental health|supplement form, take with water Sauna|improve cognitive efficiency|Finnish sauna provider Trampolining|aid lymphatic system|jump on trampoline Avoid Seed Oils|reduce inflammation|eg oil used in food